 By Khaled Diab

-With the prospect of reconciliation a long way off and to prevent civil war, Egyptians need to form a united front against all political violence.
+With the prospect of reconciliation a long way off and to prevent civil war, people in Egypt need to form a united front against all political violence.

 Thursday 22 August 2013